fcshare/yong/README.md

 ```

+TIP:

-TIP: please put the 'libyongplatforminputcontextplugin.so' into your QT5's platforminputcontexts,which was built in ./im/qt5-im/l64-qt5/
+please put the 'libyongplatforminputcontextplugin.so'

+into your QT5's platforminputcontexts,

+which was built in ./im/qt5-im/l64-qt5/

 ## uninstall